Table of Contents

-- Operation in stages Catterall III/Salter-Thompson B/Herring BC , when there is a risk that the femoral head will slip from the acetabulum, or other radiological risk signs.
+- Surgery in stages Catterall III/Salter-Thompson type B/Herring types B and C, when there is a risk that the femoral head will slip from the acetabulum or other radiological risk signs.
 Possible surgical techniques are:

-- Salter pelvic osteotomy: Conversion of the acetabular roofo
+- Salter pelvic osteotomy: conversion of the acetabular roof

-- Tönnis triple osteotomy ( > 8 years): osteotomy of the ilium, ischium and pubiso
+- Tönnis triple osteotomy ( > 8 years): osteotomy of the ilium, ischium, and pubis

-The following table provides an overview of the most important differential diagnoses of Perthes’ disease.
+The following table provides an overview of the most important differential diagnosis of Perthes disease.

 The child’s age at the point of diagnosis is the main determinant for the course of the disease (the younger, the better).
-Long term studies of conservative therapy showed that serious coxarthroses resulted in occurred in 15–20% of cases.
+Long term studies of conservative therapy showed that serious coxarthrosis occurred in 15–20% of cases.
 Clinical risk factors for a prognostically unfavorable course are: